SnowySailor/Checkout-Order-Total-Kata/README.md

   "quantity": "number_or_weight_of_removed_items_as_number"
 }
 ```
 The `"quantity"` field is optional.
-It will automatically default to `1` for items with a `billing_method` of `unit`, and `1.0` for items with a `billing_method` of `weight`.
+It will automatically default to `1` for items with a `"billing_method"` of `"unit"`, and `1.0` for items with a `"billing_method"` of `"weight"`.
 If the `"quantity"` for the given `"item"` is greater than or equal to the quantity of that item already on the order, the item is completely removed from the order.

 ---
 ### `/createorder`